 Foreign missions in important countries including the United States, European Union and Gulf Cooperation Council will organise events to shed light on Pakistan’s role in tackling Islamophobia.

-Disclaimer: Islamophobia: Pakistan to observe Youm-e-Tashakur Friday - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: Islamophobia: Nation to observe Youm-e-Tashakur today - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view